r4dat/NHSN-Enrichment/README.md

 # Specifications

-Procedure codes were pulled from NHSN surgical definitions.
+Procedure codes were pulled from NHSN surgical definitions for colon surgeries.

 Claims based diabetes status was determined by ICD-9 diagnosis codes consistent with AHRQ's PSI risk-adjustment methodology.
 See AHRQ version 5 SAS PSI program, CMBFQI32.